Luca Kilian

-Luca Jannis Kilian (born 1 September 1999) is a German professional footballer who plays as a defender for 2.Bundesliga club 1.
-FC Köln.
+Luca Jannis Kilian (born 1 September 1999) is a German professional footballer who plays as a defender.

 Club career

 Kilian joined the youth academy of Borussia Dortmund at the age of 11 from his local club Hombruch.
 On 24 May 2019, he signed a professional contract with SC Paderborn 07.
 He made his professional debut with Paderbon in a 3–2 Bundesliga loss to FC Bayern Munich on 28 September 2019.

 On 10 August 2020, Kilian signed for Bundesliga club Mainz 05, on a four-year deal.
 On 24 August 2021, it was announced that Kilian would join 1.
 FC Köln on a one-year loan.
 He joined the club on a permanent basis for a fee of €2 Million in July 2022.
 He signed a contract until 2025.

 Personal life

 Kilian is the grandson of the German former footballer Amand Theis.
 On 13 March 2020, Kilian tested positive for coronavirus.